pasyanos/Voronoi-Tiles/README.md

 ### Step 2: Tile Center Manipulation

 The key to creating organic looking terrain is seeding a 2D plane with points for each tile, then generating a Voronoi area.
 Augmenting the tile centers before generating the diagram is an incredibly necessary step for achieving organic maps.
 Without these augmentations, the resulting Voronoi diagram would just be a grid of uniform shapes.
+I initialize a 2D array of Vector2s with the dimensions rows x columns representing the offset from the center of the tile.
+The default is (0, 0) - no offset.
 Following Ludomotion’s post, tile centers are augmented in three ways.

 1. Offsetting even columns

 An optional toggle offsets the points in every other column by half of the height of a tile.
-This can be toggled in the demo build.
+This can be toggled on or off in the demo build.

 2. Randomize points